vampiricwulf/YeahTwitter/README.md

+### Special Thanks!
+Thank you to [napixelz](https://x.com/napixelz) on Twitter for supplying me with the image!
+Check him out, he does great work!
+Also thank you to [dimdim](https://dimden.dev/) for creating this silly thing!

 # Yeah! for Twitter
 Extension that adds a "Yeah!" button to Twitter.
 Essentially, it's a public Like button.
 It doesn't send spammy images into replies, instead it saves your Yeahs into a shared database.
 Everyone can see who Yeahed a tweet, and what tweets person Yeahed.
 This extension supports both new Twitter and OldTwitter!